-The Department's framework for collaboration with stakeholders continue to include three components: a strategic plan, targeted engagement activities, and continuous engagement initiatives.
+The Department's framework for collaboration with stakeholders includes three components: a strategic plan, targeted engagement activities, and continuous engagement initiatives.
 These components provide access to stakeholders, forums for consultation, and a method to articulate the Department's strategic vision, mission, goals, objectives, and activities so that improvement initiatives are supported and sustainable.
+This framework also allows for stakeholder input, including families, youth, tribes, and courts, into the assessment of performance, updates to the plan for improvement, and updates on progress made to improvement outcomes.
+Examples of this are included below.

 Arizona received an overall rating of strength during the Arizona 2015 CFSR Round 3 for Item 31: How well is the agency's responsiveness to the community system functioning statewide to ensure that the state engages in ongoing consultation with tribes, consumers, service providers, foster care providers, juvenile court, and other agencies.
-To support meaningful collaboration within the Department's consultation framework, the Department has shared outcome and goal-related data with staff and external stakeholders.
-The Department's Semi-Annual Child Welfare Report, Child and Family Services Plans (CFSPs), and Annual Progress and Services Reports (APSRs) are available to staff and stakeholders on the Department's internet site.
+To support meaningful collaboration within the Department's collaboration framework, the Department shares outcome and goal-related data with staff and external stakeholders.
+The Department's Semi-Annual Child Welfare Report, Monthly Outcome and Operational Report, Child and Family Services Plans (CFSPs), and Annual Progress and Services Reports (APSRs) are available to staff and stakeholders on the Department's internet site at Performance Measures | Arizona Department of Child Safety (az.gov) and DCS Reports | Arizona Department of Child Safety (az.gov).
 The Department has presented outcome and goal related data to staff and external stakeholders during committees, workgroups, and other meetings.
+The Department's Office of Communications provides additional transparency and inclusion for stakeholders.
+In the past year, internal communication to staff has included weekly video messages from the Director to all staff, and an intranet site with news and information.
+External communication includes regular press releases, social media engagement, and maintenance of a website with current news, data, and contact information.